Our Complete Guide to Heating Systems in Ireland

 Storage heaters use electricity efficiently and take advantage of cheaper night energy rates to heat up ceramic bricks overnight, and then release this energy over the following day.

-While utilising night time rates makes them a cheaper means of heating than an electric boiler, the delayed release of heat the next day means they can't be used on demand meaning you have to plan ahead to know when you are going to want to heat your home.
+While utilising night time rates makes them a cheaper means of heating than an electric boiler, the delayed release of heat the next day means they can't be used on demand.

 They also can't heat water and as such, are only an alternative to a central heating system as you will still need another means to heat water in your home.